junxit/us-congress-bills-110/bill.md

     - **(B)** the country does not possess nuclear weapons or a significant program to develop nuclear weapons; and
     - **(C)** the country is not committing genocide or conducting a program of ethnic cleansing against a civilian population that approaches genocide.
   - **(2)** *Definitions* In this subsection:
-    - **(A)** *Appropriate congressional committees* The term “appropriate congressional committees” means the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate.
+    - **(A)** *Appropriate congressional committees* The term appropriate congressional committees means the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate.
-    - **(B)** *State sponsor of terrorism* The term “state sponsor of terrorism” has the meaning given that term in section 237(r)(2)(D) of the Foreign Assistance Act of 1961, as added by subsection (a) of this section.
+    - **(B)** *State sponsor of terrorism* The term state sponsor of terrorism has the meaning given that term in section 237(r)(2)(D) of the Foreign Assistance Act of 1961, as added by subsection (a) of this section.

 ## § 11.
 Increased transparency